Semiclassical measures of eigenfunctions of the attractive Coulomb operator: Introduction

 \subsubsection{The Quantum Mechanical Fock Map}

 In this section, we define the Fock map, first defined by Fock in \cite{F35} (see \cite{BI66,RC21} for overviews).
 The Fock map is the `quantization' of the Moser map.
-Eigenfunctions $\psi$ of the hydrogen atom $\widehat{H}_{\hbar}$ with energy $E<0$ satisfy
+For every $\hbar>0,N=0,1,2,\ldots$, we define the eigenspace